-In this article, Maggie Hitchings, Reilly Roberts and Maddie Reid discuss how augmented reality can create a solution-centric retail environment by focusing on the customer’s project and allowing for serendipity and assurance.
+In this article, Maggie Hitchings, Reilly Roberts, Maddie Reid, and Joachim Scholz discuss how augmented reality can create a solution-centric retail environment by focusing on the customer’s project and allowing for serendipity and assurance.

 How Lowe’s Home Improvement Reinvented the Shopping Exerperience

 Lowe’s updated their use of digital technology ￼by introducing an augmented reality app using Tango-enabled smartphones.
 The app has two functions that allow Lowe’s to focus on providing a complete solution for its customers.

 The first part of the app, “Lowe’s Vision,” enables users to measure and place virtual products into their home to visualize how the room will look.
 This allows users to thoroughly plan their projects and create a shopping list before entering the store to purchase the products.

 The second part of the app, known as “Lowe’s Vision: In-Store Navigation,” uses a mixed reality interface to guide users through the store and find products on their shopping lists.